 Landlord boiler cover is a type of insurance that has been designed specifically with landlords in mind, ensuring that they are covered for their boilers and central heating systems in buy-to-let properties.

 The last thing you want to do is receive a call from your tenant during December because the boiler has broken, only for you to realize you cannot afford to foot the bill.
 What do you do?
 Your tenant needs heating but you cannot afford to cover it.
 This is a nightmare scenario for any landlord but it is not something you need to deal with.
-This is because boiler cover ensures that you can repair or replace your boiler whenever required.
+This is because boiler cover for landlords ensures that you can repair or replace your boiler whenever required.